private-attribution/ipa/ipa-core/src/protocol/ipa_prf/oprf_padding/README.md

 delta) generate a random padding number of dummy rows with each breakdown key.

 # Generating Padding for Matchkeys and Breakdown keys together
-We need to add fake rows for matchkeys and fake rows for breakdown keys.
-It makes sense to try and add the fake breakdown keys to the fake rows already being generated for fake matchkeys.
+1. Would be to try and add the fake breakdown keys to the fake rows already being generated for fake matchkeys.
 But this approach has a couple challenges:
     1. We shouldn't add any fake breakdown keys to fake matchkey rows when the matchkey is being added with cardinality equal to one.
 Because these rows can be dropped after matching and never have the fake breakdowns revealed.
     2. There may need to be some adjustment made to the DP parameters achieved.
-TODO
     3. We should not be adding fake breakdown keys to matchkeys that have a cardinality larger than the cap we have established for the number of breakdowns per user.
 Otherwise, those breakdown keys would never be revealed as they will be dropped.

-Instead of this approach we will the fake rows for matchkey padding first and then the fake rows for breakdown key padding.
-When we generate the fake rows for breakdown key padding, the fake matchkeys generated will all have cardinality two or three (and with small probability one).
+2. The second approach we could consider is to add the fake rows for matchkey padding at the start of the protocol and then later right before Breakdown Reveal Aggregation add the fake rows for breakdown key padding.
+This approach has the benefit of being more efficient in that we do not need to compute the OPRF of these fake rows which are added just-in-time for use in aggregation.